SOM-Research/DescribeML/README.md

 ### Testing the extensions under the hood

 This repo comes with an already built-in config to debug.
 Just go to Debug in VSCode, and launch the Extension config.
-Please check your port 6009 are free.
+Please check your port 6009 is free.

 For more information about how the framework works and how the language can be extended, please refer to https://github.com/langium/langium or the VSCode extension API documentation https://code.visualstudio.com/api